wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

   }
 ```

-Normally we need ssh keys to fetch these dependencies, but a docker container won't be having it.
+Normally we need ssh keys to fetch these dependencies, but a Docker container won't be having it.
 Below are the few ways of solving this:

-  * **Option 1:** Install dependencies externally (local or Jenkins) and docker will copy them directly.
+  * **Option 1:** Install dependencies externally (local or Jenkins) and Docker will copy them directly.
     * **Advantages:**
       - No SSH key required by docker.
     * **Disadvantages:**